Ray Lindwall

-Raymond Russell Lindwall (3 October 1921 – 23 June 1996) was an Australian cricketer who represented Australia in 61 Tests from 1946 to 1960.
-He is widely regarded as one of the greatest fast bowlers.
-He also played top-flight rugby league football with St. George, appearing in two grand finals for the club.
+Raymond Russell Lindwall (3 October 1921 – 23 June 1996) was an Australian cricketer who played 61 Test matches for Australia between 1946 and 1960.
+He is widely regarded as one of the greatest fast bowlers in cricket history.
+In addition to his cricket career, he played top-flight rugby league for St. George, appearing in two grand finals for the club.